rotherleague/Rother/registration.md

 ---
 title: "Registration"
 layout: page
-introduction: | Register your club and team for the coming season.
 ---

----
+__Register your club and team for the coming season.

 actions:
   - label: "Club"
     icon: download